Are there circumstances under which a voter can be required to Vote by Mail?

 In 2017, the County of San Mateo introduced a home-based accessible system which allows voters with disabilities to vote privately and independently by accessing and marking an electronic ballot in a screen-readable format on any computer.
 Voters using this system will log in online, mark their choices and then print the ballot out.
 The ballot would then need to be returned to the Registration & Elections Division.

 I would like to run for office.
 What are the qualifications and requirements?

 Candidate qualifications and filing requirements are specific to each elected office.
-For general information regarding candidate qualifications, filing requirements, filing periods, campaign statement/financial disclosure reporting, call 650.312.5222 or review the Candidates & Campaigns section of this website.
+For general information regarding candidate qualifications, filing requirements, filing periods, campaign statement/financial disclosure reporting, call 650.312.5222 or review the Candidates & Measures section of this website.
 If you are interested in running for a City office, you should contact your City Clerk for more information.

 May I sign a petition if I am not registered to vote?

 No. You must be a registered voter for your signature to be valid on a petition.
 If you complete and sign a voter registration form on the same date or a date prior to signing the petition, your signature will be valid.
 The completed/signed voter registration form must be received by the Registration & Elections Division on or before the date the petition is filed with the San Mateo County Registration & Elections Division.